The 2024 San Diego Modern Home Tour

 Builder: J Walsh Construction

 Sorry – Due to limited site access and homeowner requests, this home is accessible ONLY to VIP Ticket holders.
-VIP Tickers are SOLD OUT.
-We are working on a virtual Tour option for all Tourgoers to enjoy!
+VIP Tickets are SOLD OUT.
+We are trying to get approval on a virtual Tour option for all Tourgoers to enjoy!

 JWC collaborated with internationally-practiced architect Studio CABAN on a major design-build effort involving a significant addition to, and complete renovation of, this 1962 Henry Hester home with a spectacular view near the top of Mt.
 Soledad.